henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Is it possible to host the voice chat server standalone?",
-    answer: `No. The voice chat needs to use Minecrafts builtin networking to exchange some information, the voice chat server also requires information thats only present on the server.`, },
+    answer: `No. The voice chat needs to use Minecraft's built-in networking to exchange some information, and the voice chat server also requires information that's only present on the server.`, },
   {
     question: "Are vanish plugins compatible with the voice chat?",